Planning a Trip to Edinburgh Castle in Edinburgh, Scotland

 My personal favorite part of the Castle was actually the Royal Scots Museum.
 An informative video and great exhibits really helped me to understand the proud history of Scotland's military and how it fit in to the larger historical timeline of Great Britain and the world.
 The exhibits are extremely well-curated, and I recommend setting aside as much as an hour to explore this portion of the Castle.

-The Scottish National War Memorial is also worth a look while you're at the Castle.
+The Scottish National War Memorial is also worth a look while you're at Edinburgh Castle.
 The architecture of the building itself is striking, and the memorials and books of names throughout are sobering.
 For someone largely unfamiliar with Scottish military history prior to my visit, I left with the overwhelming sense of how important military service has been to the Scottish people throughout history and, similarly, how significant a role Scotland has played in many conflicts, both at home and abroad.

 Lastly, be sure to take a few minutes during your visit to look around.
 Look out at the city of Edinburgh spread beneath the Castle.
 Imagine what it must have been like to be a soldier, looking out to distant horizons, or a citizen, looking to the fortress for protection.
 The view from the Castle is truly breathtaking; it's a great spot to catch your breath and take it all in.